Proper time to singularity and thermal correlators: Heavy-light correlator

 The location of the saddle is now simply obtained by replacing $n$ with $N$ in the previously obtained solution \eqref{n point saddle 3}

 Thus, the leading behaviour of the heavy-light thermal correlator is given as

+For a more rigorous justification of this result, we can perform a steepest descent analysis of the integral in \eqref{Heavy light correlator 3}.
+The computation is identical to the one in section \ref{Section: SDA 1}, so we avoid repeating it.
 As $\mphi$ is taken to be large, $w^{*}$ (given by \eqref{Heavy light saddle 1}) is also large and hence the factor $\mca_{M}(w^{*})$ can be evaluated by using the asymptotics of the boundary $\chi$ propagator.
 We suspect that the contribution will not be large, but in case it does modify the exponent, then the shift in the saddle from the $\chi$ propagators should be taken into account.